 Dr. Stefano Bertuzzi is the Chief Executive Officer of the American Society for Microbiology (ASM).
-ASM is one of the largest life sciences professional societies in the world with over 30,000 members and activities in 122 countries.
+ASM is one of the largest life sciences professional societies in the world, with more than 30,000 members and activities in 122 countries.
 Its mission is to promote and advance microbial sciences.

 He is one of the leaders who spearheaded the Declaration on Research Assessment (DORA) to fight the misuse of journal impact factor metric.
 He contributed to the NIH revision of the peer review system and to the development of the key public access policy for NIH funded research, which started the Open Access movement in scholarly publishing.
 He is the recipient of many national and international awards.